davemo/blog.davemo.com/app/posts/2026-02-14-deterministic-core-agentic-shell.md

 ---
 title: "Deterministic Core, Agentic Shell"
 date: "2026-02-14"
 description: "How do you make AI agents deterministic?
 Put a state machine at the core.
-A practical guide to the 'deterministic core, agentic shell' pattern with XState and Mastra."
+A pragmatic architecture pattern for AI agents using Mastra and XState."
 social_img: "/img/deterministic-core-agentic-shell/social-card.png"
 ---